-The Company expects the net Offer proceeds of the First Tranche to amount to up to approximately Php 1,495,289,231.72.
-Such proceeds will be used by the Company to finance its working capital requirements and for general corporate purposes, specifically on settling its maturing short-term obligations (See "Use of Proceeds" on page 38).
+The Company expects the net Offer proceeds of the First Tranche to amount to up to approximately Php 1,122,788,559.66 if only the Base Offer is issued, and Php 1,498,117,964.55 if the Oversubscription Option is tapped.
+Such proceeds will be used by the Company to refinance its maturing short-term obligations and for working capital purposes (See "Use of Proceeds" on page 41).
 The Issue Manager, Lead Underwriter and Bookrunner will receive 0.40% per annum of the aggregate face value of the CPs issued.
 Such amount shall be inclusive of the underwriting and selling agency fees, if applicable, and shall be deductible from the gross proceeds of the Offering.